qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 Here, we walk through an example of optimizing a single-qubit gate using ``qiskit_dynamics``.
-This tutorial requires JAX - see the user guide on using JAX for more detail on how to configure ``qiskit-dynamics`` to work with JAX.
+This tutorial requires JAX - see the user guide on :ref:`How-to use JAX with qiskit-dynamics <how-to use jax>` to work with JAX.

-We will optimize an :math:`X`-gate on a model of a qubit system using the following steps:
+We will optimize an :math:`X`-gate on a model of a qubit system using the following steps.
+Here we introduce optimization of two patterns.
+A. construct a signal from samples for a piecewise-constant envelope
+B. construct a signal from pulse sequences using `qiskit-pulse`

 1. Configure ``qiskit-dynamics`` to work with the JAX backend.

-2. Setup a ``Solver`` instance with the model of the system.
+2-A. Setup a ``Solver`` instance with the model of the system.
-3. Define a pulse sequence parameterization to optimize over.
+3-A. Define a pulse sequence parameterization to optimize over.
-4. Define a gate fidelity function.
+4-A. Define a gate fidelity function.
-5. Define an objective function for optimization.
+5-A. Define an objective function for optimization.
-6. Use JAX to differentiate the objective, then do the gradient optimization.
+6-A. Use JAX to differentiate the objective, then do the gradient optimization.

+2-B. Define a transmon model with Hamiltonian and set up the solver.
+3-B. Define DRAG pulse.
+4-B. Define a gate fidelity function.
+5-B. Define an objective function for optimization.
+6-B. Perform JAX transformations and optimize.

 1. Configure to use JAX
 -----------------------